 1. Personal details

 After your name, you’ll need to add a few personal details.
-Incorporate your email address and phone number so that an interviewer knows how to get in touch with you.
+Incorporate your email address and phone number so that an interviewer knows how to get in touch with you, as well as your current permanent address.

 2. Personal statement